Contributing Gear Writer

 Used gear is a traditional way to get into a sport, especially for beginner gear that you might outgrow as your skills progress.
 Good deals are out there, and it could be worth looking for a local Facebook group or on Craigslist to see what your options are.

 A few words of caution were given by our experts, mostly because wing foiling is such a new sport that the gear has evolved very quickly in the last few years.
-Gear that is more than three or four years old can be very different from current designs – it was almost a different era.
+Gear that is more than four or five years old can be very different from current designs – it was almost a different era.
 Spare parts (particularly replacement wing bladders to fix leaks) might be difficult to come by in gear just a few years old.
-Board construction has improved as weak points were identified in earlier models, especially around the highly-loaded foil boxes.
+Board construction has improved as weak points were identified in earlier models, especially around the highly loaded foil boxes.
 A complete foil includes the front foil wing, fuselage, mast, and tail, and better gear choices will allow you to upgrade your foil in pieces without replacing everything.

 Both foils and boards are pieces of gear that can be purchased used without too much stress, so long as they are in good condition.
 Boards should be free of dings and cracks (or have those imperfections repaired) and while a couple of scratches here and there on the foil won’t hinder your performance, be sure that the foil is free of any deeper gouges, and the entire foil setup (foil plane and mast) connects securely to itself (and your board) without any wobbles.